jundalisay/spblist/content/en/research/sarkar/microvita/chapter-03.md

 Similar is the case with a molecule.

-But a molecule is internally more heterogeneous and externally more of homogeneous wonts.
+**But a molecule is internally more heterogeneous and externally more homogeneous.**

-So, an atom stands with its unitary glamour according to its internal homogeneity or internal heterogeneity.
+So, an atom stands with its unitary glamour according to its:
+- internal homogeneity or
+- internal heterogeneity.

 Hydrogen, sulphur and oxygen collectively form sulphuric acid under:
 - certain temperatures
 - particular barometric conditions
 - specified proportions.

-If one of these conditional factors varies, the result will also vary.
+**If one of these conditional factors varies, the result will also vary.**

-When there is no carbon atoms, protoplasmic structures cannot be formed.
+**When there is no carbon atoms, protoplasmic structures cannot be formed.**

 Protoplasmic cells are molecular ones of heterogeneous nature.

-If the nuclei of protoplasmic cells are split up, they release innumerable times more energy than a nuclear explosion does.
+**If the nuclei of protoplasmic cells are split up, they release innumerable times more energy than a nuclear explosion does.**

 Living bodies are composed of countless protoplasmic cells.
 They possess huge proportions of energy – something which is beyond ordinary comprehension.

 Billions of microvita produce a single carbon atom.
 That is why it cannot be said that everything comes from carbon atoms.
 Rather, the carbon atoms come from microvita.

-Not only carbon atoms, but all other kinds of atoms are the creation of microvita.
+All other kinds of atoms, not only carbon ones, are the creation of microvita.

 Naturally, chemistry, biochemistry and all other associated branches of science will undergo a revolutionary change.

 In the future, an omega of mathematics will coincide with an omega of biochemistry.

 All formulae and theories followed up till now will have to be reformulated, redefined and reclassified.